Bachelor’s Degree in Mechanical Engineering

 ECTS Credits: 240

-Professional Practices: Yes
+Professional Practices: No

 Available for Mobility Students: Yes